 You have been asked in the past about taking out a service agreement on your air conditioning system, but you’ve always declined.
-“I’ll think about it,” you say, but it never seems all that important until the next time you have to call out your AC repair company.
+“I’ll think about it,” you say, but it never seems all that important until the next time you have to call out for AC repair in Orlando.

 Now is the time to think about it before the hot weather comes.

 If you live in New Port Richey, Tampa, Orlando, or any of the surrounding cities, you know what to expect once March is over.
 The Upper 80s and 90s until the end of October.
 70-80% humidity from May through October, and you can bet your life if your air conditioning is going to break down, it’ll happen at the weekend when it’s 90 degrees outside and your home is getting warmer by the minute.
 Don’t you wish you had an air conditioning maintenance agreement, and you can get the system fixed the same day?
 Calling a company who tells you, “We can fit you in next Tuesday” isn’t going to cut it.

 So, you ask yourself, what benefits would I get from having of having a service agreement?

 - Lower utility bills

 - A much longer lifespan for your system